tyanyuy3125/snch-lbvh/README.md

 A tiny and lightning-fast implementation of the *Spatialized Normal Cone Hierarchy* (SNCH) based on a *Linear BVH* (LBVH) framework for Monte Carlo PDE research.
 A native and faster alternative to the *[fcpw](https://github.com/rohan-sawhney/fcpw)* library on CUDA.

-This library supports three types of geometry queries:
+This library supports three types of geometric queries:

 * Nearest primitive query
 * Nearest silhouette query